liqd/adhocracy3/src/adhocracy_core/docs/assets_and_images.rst

 Introduction
 ------------

-FIXME All of this still needs to be implemented.
-This document will be revised and turned into a doctest along with the implementation.

 *Assets* are files of arbitrary type that can be uploaded to and downloaded from the backend.
 From the viewpoint of the backend, they are just "blobs" -- binary objects without any specific semantic.